Aglet unveils NFT collections for sneakerheads

 Aglet is trying to create products at the intersection of gaming, fashion, software, and media.
 In doing so, the company wants to change how people interact with brands in both the virtual and physical worlds.

-Over time, Mullins believes Aglet will start making its own real-world shoes.
+Over time, Mullins believes Aglet will start making shoes.
 His company is already partnering with an Italian company to do that.

 Aglet has a new collections feature, and it will unveil its NFT collection in the future.
 Presumably, fans will make money by trading those collectibles, including the unique NFTs which can be proven by the blockchain, the secure digital ledger technology, to not be copies.